Existence of Korteweg-de Vries Solitons and Relevance of Relativistic Effects in a Dusty Electron-Ion Plasma: Model equations

 \section{Model equations}

 To study the dynamics and soliton propagation of an unmagnetized, homogeneous electron-ion-dust plasma, we will use fluid theory considering negatively charged, nonrelativistic dust particles and relativistic electrons and ions.
-Then, the system is described by the continuity equation, the momentum equation and the Poisson equation as follows:
+Then, the system is described by the continuity equation